Case Study 1

 Duration:

-4 Weeks | August 2025
+4 Weeks | August 2025 | Capstone Project

 Process:

-User Research and synthesis, Solutioning, Prototyping, Usability Testing
+User Research and Synthesis, Solutioning, Prototyping, Usability Testing

-Emphathize - Design Process
+Emphathize - Research Process

-Research Process
+Emphathize - Research Process

 User Interviews